antimodular/ofxPCL/README.md

 Description
 -----------
+update:
+* as of June 2016 homebrew installs PCL version 1.8, which i have not yet tested
+* in order to make my current apps work i copy the lib folder contained in [lib_172.zip] in to usr/local/opt/pcl

+original:
 * None of the other ofxPCL addons worked for me.
 Maybe they are too old or i am too old.
 * This version uses [PCL 1.7.2] (http://pointclouds.org/downloads/macosx.html)
 * Download this ofxPCL and place it in your addon folder.
 * Open your terminal and install homebrew as described here: <http://brew.sh>; i.e. copy past that one line and execute.
-* Follow the instaruction on how to install PCL via homebrew: <http://www.pointclouds.org/documentation/tutorials/installing_homebrew.php>; i.e. `brew tap homebrew/science` and then `brew install pcl`
+* Follow the instruction on how to install PCL via homebrew: <http://www.pointclouds.org/documentation/tutorials/installing_homebrew.php>; i.e. `brew tap homebrew/science` and then `brew install pcl`
 * Here are some notes i took during troubleshooting this setup: <https://gist.github.com/antimodular/75abe99baacb3aee0dab#gistcomment-1727264> , incase i installed some stuff deep in the belly of the computer that all this needs in order to run.
 * I want to thank Roy from www.morethantechnical.com for helping me through some of the tricky bits.